 “Pardon me, but don’t we know each other?
 You look so familiar to me ...”
 At some point or another, virtually everyone finds themselves in a situation where they feel like they know someone, because in some inexplicable way, the person’s face just seems so familiar.
 Or maybe it’s the other way around and you trigger that feeling in another person, who believes that somewhere, the two of you have met before.

 That’s a lot like how we feel about Wildling Refoxed.
 We come across these models every now and then in the online shop - with the subtle difference that some of us have indeed seen them already, either the way they are shown or a slightly different version.
 Our Wildling Refoxed models are models that were once part of a collection and are now being reissued in very small production quantities for Rewild and Wildling.
 But let’s start from the beginning ...

 Why are these models becoming available again now?

 Every Wildling always begins with a design, which is linked to considerations about the choice of materials and colors.
 Before a shoe is ultimately put into production, an estimate is made in advance to determine how much of the chosen material will be required.
 And then things get started.
-Still, we don’t immediately produce everything at once because that might mean that at the end of the season there are a lot of shoes left over that didn’t sell, and they’d end up taking up space in the warehouse instead.
+Still, we don’t immediately produce everything at once because that might mean that at the end of the season we end up with a bunch of leftover shoes that didn’t sell, and they’d just take up space in the warehouse instead.

-Of course, simply throwing the fabrics away because we don’t need them anymore right now is completely out of the question for Wildling!
+Of course, simply throwing the fabrics away because we don’t need them anymore right now is completely out of the question for Wildling.
 What a waste of valuable resources that would be!
-So instead, we store them, because fabric panels take up far less space than finished shoes, and then we look for ways to use the materials again in future collections.
+So instead, we store them – because fabric panels take up far less space than finished shoes – and then we look for ways to use the materials again in future collections.

 Or we decide, as we are doing now, to revive some old acquaintances again in a slightly different version.

-Anna, Ran, and the Wildlings
+Anna, Ran and the Wildlings